ahmetbasdan/express-jwt-mongo-generic-crud-rest-api/README.md

 # express-jwt-mongo-generic-crud-rest-api

-An example RESTful API built on top of Express
+An example REST API built on top of Express

 ## Features